What is ENP?

 Yes.
 We must keep the administrative process very simple because we are relying on volunteers.

-You may contact ENP Chair, Michelle Andersen at email@example.com or our President, Keith Ross at firstname.lastname@example.org.
+You may contact our ENP Chair at firstname.lastname@example.org or our President at email@example.com.